 To develop my narrative, I felt that it was important to write down my process of discovery.
 I have found this to be really valuable in considering how the images are going to be sequenced.
-This account also serves to place me into the story as it creates a chronicle of my journey and discovery.
+This account also serves to place me into the story as it creates a chronicle of my journey and discovery, albeit not necessarily in chronological order.
 Key feedback has been to develop the initial way that I had been captioning the images, which was considered to be too narrow in terms of how the images are being read.
 My use of quotes subsequently went very much the other way and created an open reading of the work that left too many questions.
 This story aims to redress the balance.
 My intention is to place this towards the end of the book, so that the images and quotes can be looked at first and then the story can be read.
 This way the viewer can then return to the images and have elements revealed to them that they may have missed on an initial viewing of the work:

 I have created a contents page, which lists all of the posts created for Informing Contexts in chronological order: